 I offer sex counseling in the San Francisco Bay Area and in Marin, to help people understand and accept themselves as sexual beings and meet their sexual goals.
 I work with individuals and couples.
 It is very similar to marriage and couples therapy and has an added focus on sexuality.

-A clinical sexologist is a trained professional who offers sex counseling to help people understand and accept themselves as sexual beings and meet their sexual goals.
-Sexologists are sex-positive and maintain a broad perspective by taking factors such as biological, psychological, sociological, anthropological and historical into consideration when addressing sexual issues.
-They use an educational approach to help clients meet their goals and are nonjudgmental, which means that they do not have any preconceptions of what a client’s sexuality "should" look like.
+As a Sexologist I am inherently sex-positive and maintain a broad perspective by taking factors such as biological, psychological, sociological, anthropological and historical into consideration when addressing sexual issues.
+I am nonjudgmental, which means that I do not have any preconceptions of what a client’s sexuality "should" look like.

-Clinical sexologists facilitate clients’ sexual growth by helping them to identify their sexual goals and by offering education, resources, tools and techniques to help them meet those goals and ultimately manage their own sexual growth.
-The process entails the following steps:
+Clinical Sexologists facilitate clients’ sexual growth by helping them to identify their sexual goals and by offering education, resources, tools and techniques to help them meet those goals and ultimately manage their own sexual growth.
+The sex therapy process entails the following steps:

 - Helping clients to identify where they are, and where they want to be when they finish their work with a psychosexual specialist.